alm4z/how-to-setup-cuda10-ubuntu18-2080Ti/README.md

     nvcc -V
 ```

-14. Install cuDNN 7.3
+14. Install cuDNN 7.3.

 Login/register on developer.NVIDIA.com.
 Download release version and run following command:
 ```sh
     sudo dpkg -i libcudnn7_7.3.0.29–1+cuda10.0_amd64.deb
 ```

 15. That’s all!
-Now you are ready to install your favorite machine learning library with CUDA support.
+Now you are ready to install your favourite machine learning library with CUDA support.

 # Contact
 If you have any further questions or suggestions, please, do not hesitate to contact  by email at a.sadenov@gmail.com.